mundschenk-at/wp-typography/readme.txt

 = 1.1 - July 20, 2009 =

+* took advantage of new feature in PHP Typography 1.1 where we could just set user settings without first setting phpTypography defaults for a slight performance improvement.
 * Upgraded to [PHP Typography 1.1](http://kingdesk.com/projects/php-typography/)

 = 1.0.4 - July 20, 2009 =